 G. Public Relations, Polling, Lobbying, and Legal ServicesThe 57 intermediate school districts (ISDs) or regional educational service agencies (RESAs) were created by the legislature in 1962 to bring about quality and equitable educational opportunities to students and schools throughout the state.
 Because public education is funded and regulated by the state and federal government, it is necessary for ISDs to use some resources to fund activities that promote public accountability, research, and government communications.
 The guiding principle for all activities of this nature is to advocate for the children we serve.

 H. IRS Tax Form 1099s in Excess of $25,000Cost savings can often be realized by contracting with individuals for limited, specialized projects.
-For year 2016, the following projects and services were accomplished under contracts that exceeded $25,000:
+For the year 2016, the following projects and services were accomplished under contracts that exceeded $25,000:

 I. Certain ISD ExpendituresEvery organization requires leadership.
-ISDs within the State of Michigan have been charged by the Governor and the Michigan Department of Education to communicate, train, support, and lead educational initiatives defined by the state and federal government.
+ISDs within the State of Michigan have been charged by the Governor and the Michigan Department of Education to communicate, train, support, and lead educational initiatives defined by the state and the federal government.
 Most recently these include, but are not limited to, the following: No Child Left Behind, newly enacted high school graduation requirements, the Michigan School Improvement Framework, and the new Grade Level Content Expectations for the core subjects.
 ISDs are required by law to meet the individual and specialized needs of students within our region including the areas of Title I, Special Education, and Career and Technical Education.PDF - Certain ISD Expenditures

 J. Motor Vehicle ExpensesBecause ISDs serve numerous districts, sometimes covering large geographic areas, certain vehicles might be provided for specific transportation needs.PDF - Motor Vehicle Expenses